-The application to the Bachelor’s Programme in Fine Arts is made in two separate steps.
-Your application will only be considered if both steps have been completed.
+The application to the Bachelor’s Programme in Fine Arts is made in three separate steps.
+Your application will only be considered if all steps have been completed.

-The first step is to apply online at universityadmissions.se and submit the official supporting documents (as described under Step 1 and 2 on this page).
+The first two steps are to apply online at universityadmissions.se and to submit the official supporting documents (see Step 1 and 2 on this page).

-The second step is completed by uploading your work samples at Malmö Art Academy's web portal.
+The third step is completed by uploading your work samples at Malmö Art Academy's web portal.
 In the electronic application form, fill in your complete personal details and attach:

 - 5–8 samples of your artistic work

-- a personal statement (briefly present your artistic orientation, the work samples you submitted and motivate why you wish to study at the Academy)
+- a personal statement (briefly present your artistic orientation and the work samples you submitted and motivate why you wish to study at the Academy)

 Full programme/course tuition fee: SEK 600 000